 - When the stock/milk comes to a boil, whisk in the yoghurt mixture.
 Don’t add the yoghurt then start whisking.
 Whisk while adding the yoghurt.

 - Bring the mixture to a boil, whisking frequently.
-Stir in 1 tbsp from the fried onion & oil mixture (or more to taste) & season with salt & pepper.
+Stir in 2 tbsp from the fried onion & oil mixture.

 - Place the remaining onion on tissue paper to absord the excess oil.